Gazing for long stretches at computer or digital screens is a frequent eyestrain culprit. Find out how to relieve — and prevent — this common problem.

 Check the lighting and reduce glare.
 Bright lighting and too much glare can strain your eyes and make it difficult to see objects on your monitor.
 The worst problems are generally from sources above or behind you, including fluorescent lighting and sunlight.
 Consider turning off some or all of the overhead lights.

 If you need light for writing or reading, use an adjustable desk lamp.
 Close blinds or shades, and avoid placing your monitor directly in front of a window or white wall.
 Place an anti-glare cover over the screen.

-Some eyestrain symptoms may be relieved by natural products, such as bilberry extract and omega-3 fatty acids in fish oil, but further study is needed.
-Talk with your doctor if you're considering supplements to help relieve your signs and symptoms.
+Some eyestrain symptoms may be relieved by natural products, such as the omega-3 fatty acids in fish oil, but further study is needed.
+Talk with your eye specialist if you're considering supplements to help relieve your symptoms.

-If you have eye discomfort, headache or vision changes that don't improve with self-care, make an appointment with your doctor.
+If you have eye discomfort, headache or vision changes that don't improve with self-care, make an appointment with an eye specialist.

 Here's some information to help you get ready for your appointment.

 What you can do

 List any symptoms you've been having and for how long.